 This year has been particularly challenging for our community – with the pandemic exacerbating many of the already-present issues faced by our community.
-This year we’ve launched the Scottish LGBTI Equality Pledge alongside the Equality Network, the Scottish Trans Alliance, and LGBT Youth Scotland to encourage candidates to commit to supporting our rights if elected.
+This year we’ve launched the Scottish LGBTI Equality Pledge alongside the Equality Network and the Scottish Trans Alliance, to encourage candidates to commit to supporting our rights if elected.

 We’ve come so far, but there is still much more to do.

 Since its founding in 1999, the Scottish Parliament has made enormous strides towards better equality and protections for LGBT+ people.
 From the repeal of Section 28 to the introduction of equal marriage and plans to implement an LGBT inclusive curriculum in all schools our Parliament has taken continued steps to ensure that more LGBT+ people in Scotland are able thrive as their authentic selves.

 Many of these developments would have been unthinkable just a few decades ago but the Scottish people have shown time-and-time again that they want representatives who fight for the rights of everyone, no matter who they are.